Nuitka/Nuitka/Developer_Manual.rst

 may not necessarily apply.
 Even worse, one of 2 things might be true.
 In one branch, the variable "x" is constant, in the other too, but it's a different value.

-So for constants, we need to have the constraint collection know when it enters a conditional branch, and when it does, it must take special precautions, to preserve the existing state.
-When exiting all the branches, these branches must be merged, with new information.
+So we need to have the constraint collection know when it enters a conditional branch, and then it does, it must take special precautions, to merge the existing state at condition exit.
+When exiting both the branches, these branches must be merged, with new information.

 In the above case: